surajghuwalewala/CE888_Data_Science_and_Decision_Making/Lab_3/README.md

 **Task 5:** Apply PCA with n_components=2 on X_train_std wine data and transform test data accordingly

 **Task 6:** Apply Logistic Regression on training features and predict test features

+The python notebook contains implementation of these tasks.